OpenSwitchNOS/openswitch-ops/docs/l3-interface_cli.md

 `show interface [brief | mgmt]`

 #### Description
-Displays information for the interfaces including statistics, configuration and interface state.
+This command displays information for the interfaces including statistics, configuration and interface state.

 #### Authority
 Operator.